Codecademy/docs/content/ai/concepts/prompt-engineering/prompt-engineering.md

   - 'paths/data-science'
 ---

-**Prompt Engineering** is a low-code solution to providing instructions to Artificial Intelligences (AIs).
-AIs are typically trained with large amounts of data.
+**Prompt Engineering** is an efficient solution to assembling instructions that will be provided to Artificial Intelligence Systems (AIS).
+AIs are typically trained with large amounts of data that is used to answer a prompt.
 As a result, when an AI is given a task, it uses all this data to complete the task.
 Keep in mind, the task probably does not require that much data.
 This introduces a handful of issues.
 Such as hallucinations, or possibly using data that is irrelevant to completing the task.
 Prompt Engineering allows users to clearly define the guard rails in which the AI must follow in completing the task assigned to it.

 ## General Tips to Writting a Good Prompt

 ### Use Clear Language

 When forming a prompt, it is important to be precise, yet concise in your instruction.
-This means being specific, while also trying to do so in the least amount of words.
 There are several benefits when following this strategy.
-The motivation for this requires a minimal understanding of how Large Language Models (LLMs) work.
+One of which is that the AI can achieve it's task in an efficient manner without additional intervention.
+In addition, there is typically a monetary cost associated when interacting with an LLM.
+Therefore prompting an LLM with the least amount of words can provide immediate benefits in terms of upfront cost.
+Understanding the cost associated with prompting an AI requires a basic knowledge of LLMs.

 When an LLM is given a body of text it typically breaks this text into individual units or "tokens."
+These tokens are the base unit of information that is being sent to the LLM.
+You can think of a word as a token.
+Additional information about tokens can be found in [OpenAI's help docs](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).
 It then processes these tokens in order to generate an answer.
 This computation comes at a cost, and is the reason why companies charge a certain amount of dollars per token, particularly when these tokens are being sent through some sort of API request.
 In these situations, having clear language can not only save money, but also directly affect the performance of the LLM.

 One example of using unclear language could be the following: